CorySchulz/scss-js-client-side/README.md

 It's also worth mentioning that this won't work in Chrome or Safari for local files because of CORS.

-Also it's only test in Chrome and Safari because IE and FF are dead to me.
+Only tested in Chrome and Safari because IE and FF are dead to me.